 The HRA for Medicare benefit recipients is a closed HRA.
-A "closed HRA" means that Medicare-eligible benefit recipients must be enrolled in a Medicare medical plan through the OPERS Connector to receive monthly HRA deposits from OPERS.
+A "closed HRA" means that benefit recipients must enroll in a Medicare medical plan through the OPERS Medicare Connector to receive monthly HRA deposits from OPERS.

-Once you begin receiving HRA deposits, Via Benefits will provide a Getting Reimbursed Guide containing more details.
+Once you begin receiving HRA deposits, Via Benefits will mail you a Getting Reimbursed Guide which contains more information about the HRA.
 The guide will include instructions for managing your account, how to submit expenses for reimbursement, how to set up automatic premium reimbursement, and a list of eligible expenses.
-You can find additional educational resources on opers.org under the "Retired Members" menu by selecting "Education Resources."
-OPERS also offers a How to use your HRA webinar.
-Visit the member Education Center on opers.org to register or watch a recorded presentation.
+OPERS offers a How to use your HRA recorded presentation available within the Member Education Center on opers.org.